alejandrofloressalazar/randomBeer/README.md

 ## Installation

-* you must import the java project in your IDE, eclipse is recommended and have the technologies mentioned above
+* you must import the java project in your IDE, Eclipse is recommended
+* have the technologies mentioned above

-* Modify the Mongod Config class with your database connection.
+* Modify the class MongoConfig.java with your database connection.

 Data base scheme:
 ``` corefile